Jump ahead to:

-I recently visited the technology section in John Lewis’s and I was browsing around the technology dept I came across a number Dolby Atmos All in One Soundbar.
-One of them was the Sony HT-X8500, which in-store sounded incredible and from that moment I began obsessing about Dolby Atmos All in One soundbar.
+I recently visited the technology section in John Lewis’s and I was browsing around the technology dept I came across a number of Dolby Atmos All-in-One Soundbar.
+One of them was the Sony HT-X8500, which in-store sounded incredible and from that moment I began obsessing about the Dolby Atmos All-in-One soundbar.

 I am not an impulse buyer and as I have said many times in my previous blogs, I always do my research before I buy anything, from a new TV to a new keyboard I will always do my research first.

 If you have bought a brand new 4K TV in the last few years you will have noticed how thin the TV display can be. that is great if you are mounting it on a wall or even if it is on a TV stand, you can get quite flush with the wall.
 The downside of the newer, thinner TVs is that the speakers are not as good as they were in the thicker TVs.

 This can be frustrating when watching a movie or listening to music, the sound can be quite thin and difficult to get the cinema feel you want while watching your favourite film.

 A soundbar will improve the sound quality of music and movies. giving it some depth, bass and highs that you are looking for.
 When buying a premium TV such as a Sony, LG or Samsung 4K OLED or QLED TV, you will often find a soundbar included in the package.

 You will see in shops that this is some kind of promotion with TV but in my experience, it is included in the price, so be careful if you decide to buy a TV and Soundbar package.
 Shop around first.

 Over the past few Soundbars have been improving in quality and performance, not just in sound but also in build quality.
 My previous Soundbar was a basic stereo sound with a separate subwoofer and I was happy with that until I wasn’t and decided to look around for a Dolby Atmos All in One Soundbar.